 Building CSR into your staff lifecycle sounds complicated, but it does not have to be.
-Tech platforms such as Bright Funds provide a one-stop shop for staff to engage with all facets of your program while also enabling real-time impact measurement for HR, CSR managers, and executives.
+Corporate social responsibility software platforms such as Bright Funds provide a one-stop shop for staff to engage with all facets of your program while also enabling real-time impact measurement for HR, CSR managers, and executives.

 10. Celebrate Impact